akiutoslahti/calculus-demo-node/README.md

 }
 ```

-Application will attempt identify simple faults in expression and respond in following manner:
+In case of malformatted expression, application will attempt identify fault and responds in following manner:
 ```
 {
   error: true,